e-sidorov/Effusion/README.md

 The article was published in Virus Bulletin Magazine in January, 2014.

-Using this program you can decrypt configurations of the Effusion samples.
+Using this program you can decrypt configurations of Effusion samples.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/e-sidorov/effusion/trend.png)](https://bitdeli.com/free "Bitdeli Badge")